useruseruser22f/MCA-2025/README.md

 Working with music-related data often involves several difficulties:

-Access limitations
+Access limitations:

 Modern works may be under copyright, restricting score access, but even public-domain music can be scattered across archives with inconsistent availability.

-Metadata inconsistency
+Metadata inconsistency:

 Different archives may use different labeling systems (opus numbers vs. alternative catalogs), making cross-referencing difficult.

-Version variability
+Version variability:

 Musical works often exist in multiple editions, arrangements, or performances, which complicates dataset standardization.

-Format fragmentation
+Format fragmentation:

 Scores may come as PDFs, MusicXML, or MIDI; audio might be MP3, WAV, or streaming-only; metadata may appear in CSV, JSON, or embedded within websites.

-Curation challenges
+Curation challenges:

-Music collections are often spread across different repositories (IMSLP, libraries, streaming platforms), requiring manual gathering and verification.
+Music collections are often spread across different repositories like IMSLP, libraries, streaming platforms, requiring manual gathering and verification.

-Challenges Specific to Chopin
+Challenges Specific to Chopin:

 Chopin’s music is widely documented, but it still presents unique challenges: